How to Remove Inset Cabinet Door Hinges

 Step 1 - Seek out the Glue

 Look for signs that adhesive or glue has been around the edges of the inset cabinet door hinges.
 Glue is sometimes used when mounting them or if the hinges become loose and produces squeaks over time.
 If you see evidence of glue then use the remover only in the area immediately around the hinges since this can cause wood to discolor.
 Some remover works quickly while others might take some time.
 Read the instructions if there is any doubt as to whether or not it is working.
+Don't forget to check whether the glue remover has any safety instructions (such as to make sure the work area has proper ventilation).

 Step 2 - Remove Screws